TheK4n/note/README.md

 Optional dependencies:
 * grip - For render note in browser
-* glow - For render note in terminal
+* bat - For render note in terminal
 * tree - Show tree of notes
 * fzf - Beauty note search